You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 irreplaceable.
 If you would like to see the kind of jewelry, purses and

-If you would like to sell, I am always delighted to see pictures and a price
+If you would like to sell, I am always delighted to see photos and a price

 list, and you can

-I am always interested in great jewelry, and can buy anything from an individual
+I am always interested in great jewelry, and am capable of buying anything from an individual

 piece to an entire estate.